 Member of the Ma-Yi Writers Lab since 2004.

-Lloyd Suh is the author of The Chinese Lady (upcoming at Barrington Stage, Ma-Yi, and Milwaukee Rep), Charles Francis Chan Jr’s Exotic Oriental Murder Mystery (NAATCO, forthcoming at the Guthrie Theatre with Mu Performing Arts, and at Princeton University), The Wong Kids in the Secret of the Space Chupacabra Go!
-(Children’s Theatre Company, Ma-Yi with La Mama, ArtsEmerson, Cultural Center of the Philippines), American Hwangap (Magic Theatre, Ma-Yi, Cultural Center of the Philippines, with PCPA in Seoul, Korea, and forthcoming at Halcyon Theatre in Chicago with A-Squared), Jesus in India (Magic, Ma-Yi), Great Wall Story (Denver Center), and others.
-He has received support from the NEA Arena Stage New Play Development program, the Andrew W. Mellon Launching New Plays Into the Repertoire initiative via the Lark, NYFA, NYSCA, Jerome Foundation, TCG and Dramatists Guild.
-His plays have been published by Samuel French, Playscripts, Smith & Kraus, Duke University Press and American Theater magazine.
+Lloyd Suh Lloyd Suh is the author of The Chinese Lady (upcoming at Barrington Stage, Ma-Yi, and Milwaukee Rep), Charles Francis Chan Jr’s Exotic Oriental Murder Mystery (NAATCO, Guthrie with Mu, and others), Franklinland (Jackalope), The Wong Kids in the Secret of the Space Chupacabra Go!
+(Children’s Theatre Company, Ma-Yi with La Mama, ArtsEmerson, Cultural Center of the Philippines), American Hwangap (Magic Theatre, Ma-Yi, Cultural Center of the Philippines, Halcyon/A-Squared, and with PCPA in Seoul, Korea), Jesus in India (Magic, Ma-Yi), Great Wall Story (Denver Center), and others.
+He has received support from the NEA Arena Stage New Play Development program, Andrew W. Mellon Launching New Plays initiative via the Lark, NYFA, NYSCA, Jerome, TCG, Dramatists Guild, and the New York Community Trust (Helen Merrill Award).
 He is an alum of Youngblood and the Soho Rep Writer/Director Lab, and from 2005-2010 served as Artistic Director of Second Generation and Co-Director of the Ma-Yi Writers Lab.
-He currently serves on the Dramatists Guild Council and has since 2011 served as Director of Artistic Programs at The Lark.
+He serves on the Dramatists Guild Council and has since 2011 served as Director of Artistic Programs at The Lark.